Pathanke Cheema

 Pathanke Cheema is a small village located to the west of Ahmad Nagar Chattha, Tehsial Wazirabad, Gujranwala District, Punjab, Pakistan.
-For education Government Boys Primary School (Combined) is functional, by Government of Punjab, Pakistan under Board of Intermediate and Secondary Education, Gujranwala.
-For Basic Essentials People visit Ahmad Nagar Chattha.
-Pathanke Cheema is connected by road with Ahmad Nagar Chattha to the east and Kub Pora Cheema to the west.
+For education Government Boys Primary School (Combined) is functional, by the Government of Punjab under the Board of Intermediate and Secondary Education, Gujranwala.
+For basic essentials people visit Ahmad Nagar Chattha, to which Pathanke Cheema has road connection to the east.
+It is also linked by road to Kub Pora Cheema to the west.
 In the village, 80% population is Muslim and 20% Christian.
 Most of the population engages in farming, while some run small shops.